|Peggy and Nol warmly welcome you to Camping La Corconne.|

 |In July and August we have a well stocked shop for all your basic needs, including fresh bread and croissants every morning, ice creams and local produce.|

 Come and join us in La Tonnelle.
 Wednesday night is music night with local entertainment.
-A three course meal is also served with local wines for you to try.

 |Sunday and Thursday are Pizza nights where Nol cooks delicious home made pizzas in our wood burning oven.
 There is food, wine and beer available most nights, either take-away or sitting at tables, enjoying the sunset.|